callebjorkell/copper/README.md

 ## Options
 To alter the behavior of copper and control what type of validation will be done, functional options can be passed to the `WrapClient` or stand-alone `NewVerifier` constructors.
 The options are as follows:
-- `WithBasePath`: Sets the base path for the API to allow the spec to be mapped to the actual server endpoints.
+- `WithServer`: Sets the server and base path for the API to allow the spec to be mapped to the actual server endpoints.
+This is especially useful if the spec doesn't contain a server with the base path that the target of the tests have, or if the wrong entry is being used for verification.
+Without this option, the first server in the list that matches the base path of the request will be used.
 - `WithInternalServerErrors`: Also verify that all declared 500 responses have been tested.
 This is not really recommended since if an internal server error can be produced in a test, the problem should probably just be fixed instead.